abhishekkr8/Notebook/README.md

 ---

-Happy note-taking with iNotebook!
+Happy note-taking with Notekeep!
 If you have any questions or feedback, feel free to [open an issue](https://github.com/aryankanwar/Notekeep/issues).